JerryTom121/what-will-you-publish-next/README.md

 On first glance, the paper titles actually look pretty good:

 ```
-“Vertical And Random Walks In Choice Finite Languages”
+"Vertical And Random Walks In Choice Finite Languages"
-“Model Checking The Equilibrium Problem: Systems, Dynamic Process Building And Business Process”
+"Model Checking The Equilibrium Problem: Systems, Dynamic Process Building And Business Process"
+"A Probabilistic Model Of Social Reading; In: International Journal Social Robotics"
 ```

 We see that